When to Use Dictionary Encoding for Categorical GIS Fields

 )

-For GDAL/OGR pipelines, set creation options (the Parquet driver enables dictionary encoding by default):
+For GDAL/OGR pipelines the Parquet driver enables dictionary encoding by default; control layout through row-group sizing instead:

 -lco COMPRESSION=ZSTD \